Property Damp Surveys

 What Kinds Of Properties Need A Survey?

 Any property that has not been maintained properly can suffer from damp problems.
 If a property does not have a damp course or has obvious telltale signs of damp then it is a good idea to get a damp survey.
-A damp and timber survey is often required by mortgage lenders to identify hidden problems and determine costs.

 Left untreated damp not only causes damage to a property but can be hazardous to health with bacteria and mould causing illness especially to anyone with a chest condition.
-The timber survey cost can be approximately the same as a damp survey cost, but may vary based on suppliers and property size.

 If you are buying an abandoned property for sale you should be on the lookout for damp problems as neglected properties or run-down houses are susceptible to dampness and moisture problems.